-Please join us for He Lau ke Kino, a waiwai celebration at Hoʻoulu ʻĀina on Sept 3, 2017 on the Mōhalu moon.
+Please join us for He Lau ke Kino, a waiwai celebration at Hoʻoulu ʻĀina from 4pm-8pm on Sept 3, 2017 on the Mōhalu moon.

 As Hoʻoulu ʻĀina celebrates our 10th anniversary, He Lau ke Kino honors the multitude of body forms for our grandmother earth.
 Haumea, Papahānaumoku, Kamehaʻikana are some of the ways we name this ancestress.
 Haumea of the earth.
 Haumea of the sky.
 Haumea who lives within each woman.
 She is that sacred space within a mother’s womb.
 She is the hipuʻu or link to ancestors past and moʻopuna yet unborn.
 Haumea represents new growth.
 She is life.
 She is abundance.

 As Haumea has many bodies, it takes many bodies to perpetuate the values of the ʻāina and the practices of our kūpuna.
 On September 3rd, we will gather in the uplands to celebrate 10 years of mālama ʻāina, opening space for growth, connecting people and land, and uplifting the moʻolelo of Kalihi.
 All funds raised will help develop Ola Koa, Hoʻoulu ʻĀinaʻs sustainable forestry & invasive repurposing mill and woodshop.